x15stack/azure-data-services-go-fast-codebase/solution/DeploymentV2/README.md

 ![image](https://user-images.githubusercontent.com/11702150/184566884-89671236-cbb6-441d-a6b5-f7390a44b78c.png)
 - **Resource Provider Registration**: Select '1' (YES) to ensure that the pre-requisite resource providers have been enabled on your Azure subscription.
 ![image](https://user-images.githubusercontent.com/11702150/184566915-ad311bf1-59fc-4c1d-a94c-6d51c3b82101.png)
-- **Resource Owner**: Select 'yes' to ensure that the pre-requisite reesource providers have been enabled on your Azure subscription.
+- **Resource Owner**: Insert the object id of the Azure identity or group that you would like to have ownership of the resource group.
+If you are planning to deploy the solution using a CICD agent, it is suggested that you enter the Agent Service Principal's object id here.
+If you will be deploying from the command line using an interactive session then leave this field blank.
-- **SQL Server AAD Admin**: Select 'yes' to ensure that the pre-requisite reesource providers have been enabled on your Azure subscription.
+- **SQL Server AAD Admin**: Insert the object id of the Azure identity or group that you would like to be the AAD administrator of any SQL Server instances deployed.
+If you are planning to deploy the solution using a CICD agent, then it is suggested that you use an AAD group here.
+If you will be deploying from the command line using an interactive session then leave this field blank.

 At the end of the execution, you will be provided the details of what was performed as well as the resource & subscription details.